jitsi/handbook/docs/devops-guide/quickstart.md

 * `sudo` # only needed if you use sudo

 :::note Note
-To run the components [OpenJDK 8](devops-guide-quickstart#openjdk-8) or OpenJDK 11 must be used.
+OpenJDK 8 or OpenJDK 11 must be used.
 :::

 Make sure your system is up-to-date and required packages are installed: